 Final Project / Graduation

-During the last week of our program the Scholars work on final projects to demonstrate their tech skills and the SDG knowledge they’ve learned.
-In past years students have developed basic websites dedicated to on of the SDGs, coded basic games that are focused on one of the goals, done electronic projects with and SDG focus, and created original raps songs about one of the SDGs using musical coding with Sonic Pi & Python to create a back beat.
+During the last week of our program, the Scholars work on final projects to demonstrate their tech skills and the SDG knowledge they’ve learned.
+In past years students have developed basic websites dedicated to one of the SDGs, coded basic games that are focused on one of the goals, done electronic projects with an SDG focus, and created original raps songs about one of the SDGs using musical coding with Sonic Pi & Python to create a back beat.
 Parents and families are invited to a presentation at the end of our program where the Scholars demonstrate and explain their creations.
-After graduation from OWL Immersive Scholars are invited to join us in our OWL Academic Year program where they can continue to study and deepen their knowledge and skills in STEM, Social Justice, & Ecological Issues.
+After graduation from OWL, Immersive Scholars are invited to join us in our OWL STEM Leadership Corps program where they can continue to study and deepen their knowledge and skills in STEM, Social Justice, & Ecological Issues.

 We are working with partners in Nairobi, Kenya, to conduct a pilot of our OWL Immersive in 2018.
-Once Scholars complete the OWL Immersive (in the US and overseas) they will have the opportunity to increase their knowledge and understanding of STEM and social justice issues through international collaboration on projects during the OWL Academic Year program.
+Once Scholars complete the OWL Immersive (in the US and overseas) they will have the opportunity to increase their knowledge and understanding of STEM and social justice issues through international collaboration on projects during the OWL STEM Leadership Corps program.